 How Do You Find Out More?

-The best way to learn about my art business, studio updates, and latest designs is to subscribe to my bi-monthly email newsletter.
+The best way to learn about my art business, studio updates, and the latest designs is to subscribe to my email newsletter.
+Or you can stop by where I work, the 23rd Ave Sculpture Studio, 3500 W 23rd Ave, Denver, CO.
+I usually have a few of my sculptures onsite in the sculpture garden.
+Follow me on Instagram – @blacksmithervic.